 Because the show was broadcast by NBC on Mondays, the one-year anniversary of the Sunday morning attack – which fell on a Monday in 1942 – provided an opportunity to mark the occasion with a special episode.
 “Eyes Aloft” was broadcast locally by KOMO, which was an NBC affiliate from the 1920s to the 1950s.
 It was also carried by KHQ in Spokane and KGW in Portland, as well as other NBC radio stations farther south along the coast serving Oregon and California.

-For the Seattle portion of the show, a local volunteer named Mrs. Negley F. England took part in a scripted, and somewhat stilted, dialog with a military officer.
+For the Seattle portion of the show, a local volunteer named Mrs. Negley F. England – also known as Jane Russell England – took part in a scripted, and somewhat stilted, dialog with a military officer.

 MRS. ENGLAND: Remember the morning of December 8, Colonel?

 MRS. ENGLAND: I mean, the way our volunteers reported for duty, many without being called.
 Remember the speed and efficiency with which they took their places in the Filter and Information Center?

 COLONEL: The great thing about it all, Mrs. England, is that the same spirit has carried on these last 12 months without a waver.

 MRS. ENGLAND: And we’re all going to carry on for the duration.